angular-ui/bootstrap/src/datepicker/docs/readme.md

  * `datepicker-append-to-body`
   _(Default: false)_:
   Append the datepicker popup element to `body`, rather than inserting after `datepicker-popup`.
 For global configuration, use `datepickerPopupConfig.appendToBody`.

+### Keyboard Support ###

+Depending on datepicker's current mode, the date may reffer either to day, month or year.
+Accordingly, the term view reffers either to a month, year or year range.

+ * `Left`: Move focus to the previous date.
+Will move to the last date of the previous view, if the current date is the first date of a view.
+ * `Right`: Move focus to the next date.
+Will move to the first date of the following view, if the current date is the last date of a view.
+ * `Up`: Move focus to the same column of the previous row.
+Will wrap to the appropriate row in the previous view.
+ * `Down`: Move focus to the same column of the following row.
+Will wrap to the appropriate row in the following view.
+ * `PgUp`: Move focus to the same date of the previous view.
+If that date does not exist, focus is placed on the last date of the month.
+ * `PgDn`: Move focus to the same date of the following view.
+If that date does not exist, focus is placed on the last date of the month.
+ * `Home`: Move to the first date of the view.
+ * `End`: Move to the last date of the view.
+ * `Enter`/`Space`: Select date.
+ * `Ctrl`+`Up`: Move to an upper mode.
+ * `Ctrl`+`Down`: Move to a lower mode.
+ * `Esc`: Will close popup, and move focus to the input.